04 Aug 2020

 While, on the whole, my experience in the housing sector has been positive, it hasn’t always been.

 Most of the inequality I’ve experienced is not out-and-out homophobia, as I am sure other inequalities are not usually blatant racism or sexism.
 However, the undertone is the same.

 I remember one member of staff once saying to me, while trying to be complementary, “you aren’t like most gay men”, and another adding, “you don’t look gay.”
 While this may not seem a big deal, what it does is highlight underlying prejudice.
 I do consider myself to be like other gay men, but I believe what was meant by these statements is that I’m not effeminate, in itself an offensive stereotype.

-I also recall an outgoing line manager once felt the need to tell my incoming line manger that I was a homosexual, as if this were in some way relevant to the job or her management of me.
+I also recall an outgoing line manager once felt the need to tell my incoming line manager that I was a homosexual as if this were in some way relevant to the job or her management of me.
 This underlying prejudice doesn’t foster an environment of inclusivity.

 Now is the time for change.

 We hear many people and organisations in the public eye talk about tolerance.
 The issue I have with tolerance is that you tolerate your family during the holiday season.
 True equality is not about tolerance, it is about inclusivity, allowing for all to contribute to the whole.

 Just as feminism is not a movement at the expense of men's rights, BLM is not aimed at bringing down white people but is intended to further the cause of the historically down-trodden and lift those individuals up to achieve their full and deserved potential.